system76/certification/laptops/galp5/2020-12-03-pop-2010-nvidia-proprietary.md

 ## Other notes

-- Had one hang at power-off (as soon as I entered the command.)
+- Had multiple hangs at power-off (as soon as I entered the command or clicked the menu entry-- frozen on the desktop.)